 Back from the Brink or Still in Trouble?

 Also known as "beautiful swimmer," the blue crab is one of the more resilient of Chesapeake species, but its fate depends on many factors.
 With the drastic decline of the Bay's oysters in the 1980s, watermen began extending their crabbing efforts much later into the fall, the time they would normally have shifted to oystering.
 A decade or so later, the crab population had been cut in half to around 300 million.
 Not only was the blue crab itself depleted, so too were the oyster reefs and underwater grasses that provide it with food, shelter, and oxygen.

-These most recent numbers serve as a reminder of why continual vigilance is necessary if we are to bring back not only a sustainable crab fishery, but a healthy, sustainable Bay.
+These most recent numbers while encouraging should still serve as a reminder that continual vigilance is necessary if we are to bring back not only a sustainable crab fishery, but a healthy, sustainable Bay.